-Fellows complete an MPH or PhD in Health Care and Prevention, Maternal and Child Health, Health Policy and Management, Epidemiology, or a related discipline in UNC’s Gillings School of Global Public Health.
+Fellows complete an MPH or PhD in Population Health, Maternal and Child Health, Health Policy and Management, Epidemiology, or a related discipline in UNC’s Gillings School of Global Public Health.
 Fellows complete and publish several significant research projects and present their work at national meetings.
-First and second year fellows complete a two year curriculum of seminars and courses offered by the School of Medicine’s NC TraCS Translational and Clinical Research Curriculum emphasizing research methods, decision sciences, professional writing, research grant preparation and professional development.
+First and second year fellows are expected to participate in seminars and courses offered by the School of Medicine’s NC TraCS Education and Workforce Development emphasizing research methods, decision sciences, professional writing, research grant preparation, and professional development.

 Primary care fellows also participate in weekly seminars where they receive feedback from peers and faculty on their current research ideas, proposals, project methodological approaches, papers and presentations.
 Other fellowship programs at UNC provide opportunities for interaction and collaboration.
 In their final year fellows are expected to apply for academic appointments and seek independent grant funding to help them transition into their first faculty positions.